-Lagavulin Islay Single Malt 16 years: review, price and tasting notes
+Lagavulin Islay Single Malt 16 years: review and tasting notes

-The Single Malt Lagavulin 16 years is a legendary bottle, one of those whiskies that never disappoint.
-It is a delicious distillate with an intense flavor, peaty, spicy, fruity, and mineral, but everything is dosed with grace and rigor.
+The Single Malt Lagavulin 16-year-old is a legendary bottle, one of those whiskies that never disappoints.
+It is a delicious distillate with an intense flavor—peaty, spicy, fruity, and mineral, but everything is dosed with grace and rigor.

-It is a whisky produced on the island of Islay, a true Mecca of whisky where there are now only nine distilleries.
-But are not interested in the whisky tours or the poignant views that can be enjoyed in this remote part of Scotland.
+It is a whisky made on the island of Islay, which is a real Mecca for whisky but only has nine distilleries left.
+But they are not interested in the whisky tours or the poignant views that can be enjoyed in this remote part of Scotland.

-With its breezes and saltiness, the sea makes whiskeys produced on these shores unique, marking them with intriguing balsamic and herbal aromas.
+With its breezes and salty air, the sea gives the whiskey made on these shores a unique flavor and aroma of balsamic and herbal notes.

 Another key feature is the intensity of the peat.
-This Lagavulin 16 is not peaty and sooty as the Ardbeg, but neither round such as a Macallan whiskey.
+This Lagavulin 16 is not as peaty and sooty as the Ardbeg, nor is it as round as a Macallan whisky.

 Only good things can happen by combining these features with a meticulous selection of ingredients, a distillation made with love, and 16 years of barrel aging.
 It would be appropriate to speak of terroir (for all 8 distilleries) since they are products of their kind.

-After the concise but necessary introduction, let’s taste this Lagavulin Scotch whiskey Single Malt Islay for 16 years.
+After the concise but necessary introduction, let’s taste this Lagavulin Scotch whiskey, a Single Malt Islay aged for 16 years.

 As soon as you approach, the nose is a swirl of dark and smoky aromas intertwined with alpine herbs, salt, chocolate, coffee, dried fruits such as dates, and nuts.

 Then came sweet notes of bread, spicy memories, and tobacco, but what makes it great is that they are well mixed.
-Aging has done its job, not only marked with smoky tones.
+Aging has done its job, not only as marked by smoky tones.